achmaddoli/A-Network-Quality-of-Service-Monitor-System-on-IP-Networks/README.md

 > **Simulation Focus:**
 > Demonstrates real-time QoS data collection from distributed Raspberry Pi agents, including bandwidth, latency, jitter, and packet loss, along with data transmission via MQTT and visualization on the monitoring dashboard.

 ---

+## 📊 Key Findings

+- Stable bandwidth performance (~1 Mbps)
+- Extremely high latency (~120,000 ms)

+🚨 Insight:
+The system revealed a critical network bottleneck, showing that stable bandwidth does not guarantee low latency, highlighting the need for deeper QoS monitoring in real-world environments.

+---